-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 In Georgia, Biden did better than Clinton in Cobb and Gwinnett counties, both outside Atlanta, by double-digits.
 In Cobb, Clinton won it by 2 points, Biden by 14.
 In Gwinnett, Clinton won by 6, Biden by 18.
 These are populous, growing areas that have to worry the GOP.

-4. Biden rebuilt the Blue Wall, but the Sun Belt is the future
+4. Biden rebuilt the "blue wall," but the Sun Belt is the future

-Biden reversed Trump's 2016 wins in the former "Blue Wall" states of Wisconsin, Michigan and Pennsylvania, but he didn't win by as much as the polls suggested or as past Democrats have.
+Biden reversed Trump's 2016 wins in the former "blue wall" states of Wisconsin, Michigan and Pennsylvania, but he didn't win by as much as the polls suggested or as past Democrats have.

 The three states combined were decided this year by just over 200,000 votes out of more than 15 million — just enough to win.